Judge tells Whitmer kidnap suspect he's asking for too much information

 "The motion is emblematic of a typical fishing expedition," Chief U.S. District Judge Robert Jonker wrote in his order, adding: "A more fundamental problem for the defense request is that any such records are, for the most part, in the hands of third parties, not the government."

-The defendant seeking the jail records is Kaleb Franks, 27, of Waterford, whose lawyer believes the jailhouse phone calls, texts and emails may contain information that can help in Franks' defense at trial.
+The defendant seeking the jail records is Kaleb Franks, 27, of Waterford, whose lawyer believes the jailhouse phone calls, texts and emails may contain information that can help in Franks' defense at trial, which is scheduled to start March 8.

 The prosecution has argued against giving Franks access to all the jail communications by its witnesses, arguing it did not have possession of all the records "except for a handful of items."